miguelrochajr/BASH_Programming-course/README.md

 >>>>> IMPORTANT FOR macOS USERS!

+Some commands taught through the course were meant for bash version 4.
+However, macOS has the version 3.2.57(1).
+So, you should install the newest version of bash.
-if you want an easy way to get a newer version of bash, use brew. find it by searching homebrew mac. (or go to http://brew.sh)
+If you want an easy way to get a newer version of it, use brew. find it by searching homebrew mac. (or go to http://brew.sh)

 then just run: